21isenough/LightningATM/docs/guide/we_need_your_help.md

 ### 2. Update to the new version

-Log into the RPi and then stop the ATM service once, make a backup from directory LightningATM, clone the new Github to "temp", sync once from "temp" to "LightningAMT" and then delete the "temp" directory that is no longer needed.
+Make a backup from directory LightningATM, clone the new Github to "temp", sync once from "temp" to "LightningAMT" and then delete the "temp" directory that is no longer needed.

     $ mv LightningATM LightningATM_Backup
     $ git clone --branch master https://github.com/21isenough/LightningATM.git temp